On the representation and learning of monotone triangular transport maps: Acknowledgments

-\subsubsection{Acknowledgments}
+\paragraph{Nonparametric methods} Instead of finding a particular finite-dimensional basis for the map components $S_k = \Rectifier_k(f)$, nonparametric methods do not limit the functional form of $f$ (e.g., as linear combinations of multivariate polynomials).
+A broadly useful nonparametric approach involves seeking $f$ in a reproducing kernel Hilbert space (RKHS).
+Thanks to the representer theorem~\cite{scholkopf2001generalized}, the optimal $f$ in the RKHS can still be identified by solving a finite-dimensional optimization problem.
+Choosing the kernel so that the RKHS is a suitable weighted Sobolev space (see, e.g., \cite{novak2018reproducing}) will yield map representations that fall within the framework of Section~\ref{subsec:choice_Vk}.
+A related approach uses Gaussian process representations for the map components~\cite{katzfuss2021scalable}.
+It will be interesting to compare the finite-sample performance of such methods to the semi-parametric procedure proposed in this work.

+\section{Acknowledgments}

-RB, OZ, and YM gratefully acknowledge support from the INRIA associate team Unquestionable.
-RB and YM are also grateful for the support from the AFOSR Computational Mathematics program (MURI award FA9550-15-1-0038) and the US Department of Energy AEOLUS project.
-RB also acknowledges support from a NSERC PGSD-D fellowship.
+RB, YM, and OZ gratefully acknowledge support from the INRIA associate team Unquestionable.
+RB and YM are also grateful for support from the AFOSR Computational Mathematics program (MURI award FA9550-15-1-0038) and the US Department of Energy AEOLUS center.
+RB acknowledges support from an NSERC PGSD-D fellowship.
+OZ also acknowledges support from the ANR JCJC project MODENA (ANR-21-CE46-0006-01).